IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The packet type field is in network byte order (big-endian); it contains a value that is one of:
+The packet type field is in big-endian byte order; it contains a value that is one of:

 * 0, if the packet was sent to us by somebody else;
 * 3, if the packet was sent to somebody else by somebody else;
 * 4, if the packet was sent by us.

-For LAPD frames, the lower byte of the field is 0 for incoming packets and 4 for outgoing packets.
+For LAPD frames, the lower octet of the field is 0 for incoming packets and 4 for outgoing packets.
-For log messages, if the lower byte of the field is 1, it's an indication that one or more messages have been missed and not captured.
+For log messages, if the lower octet of the field is 1, it's an indication that one or more messages have been missed and not captured.

 The `ARPHRD_` type field is unused.